ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/README.md

 ## Docker-Based Integration Patterns

-In addition to direct Claude Desktop integration, you can use Docker's MCP ecosystem for more scalable and production-ready deployments.
+In addition to direct Cursor IDE integration, you can use Docker's MCP ecosystem for more scalable and production-ready deployments.

 ### Integration Pattern 1: Docker Desktop with MCP Toolkit